tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * The welcome class module will be dedicated to demoing some of the previously mentioned FinTech APIs.

-* Working with APIs can be challenging for anyone using them, especially when documentation is limited.
-Whenever introducing students to a new API, slack out the link to the documentation so that students have access to it for reference.
+* Working with APIs can be challenging, especially when documentation is limited.
+Make sure that you slack out the link to the documentation whenever introducing a new API, so that students have it for reference.

 Be sure to set the pace for the class.
 Encourage students to attend office hours if they feel lost or stuck.
 Also, encourage students to work with partners.